 Allfunds leads structurally, with valuation as the clearest single gap between the two profiles.
-DuPont de Nemours still has the edge on stability, which keeps the comparison from looking entirely one-sided.
+DuPont de Nemours still leads on growth and stability, which keeps the comparison from looking entirely one-sided.
 The market setup is broadly comparable for both — no clear directional signal from price behavior.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 This comparison is anchored in long-term financial trajectory similarity within the selected peer universe.